About Graduate Programs in Near Eastern Studies

 Students without the M.A.
 Degree:

-Once the student has been admitted in the Program, the M.A. degree requirements should be satisfied according to Plan II (see "The Master's Degree").
+Once the student has been admitted in the Program, the M.A. degree requirements should be satisfied according to Plan II.
 In addition to the requirements outlined, the student must pass a reading examination in French or German.
 (If it is clearly necessary to the student's field of study, another modern language may be substituted on approval of the graduate adviser and the student's advisory committee).

 Plan II requirements for students in language programs: (1) at least 24 units of course work, at least 12 of which must be in 200-series courses in the major and (possibly overlapping) three semesters of work in a Near Eastern language other than the student's major language; (2) two scholarly papers written independently or in connection with course work; (3) written M.A. examinations to test (a) working knowledge of the pertinent languages, (b) general knowledge of the history and civilizations of the area of emphasis, and (c) knowledge of and familiarity with other subjects suggested by the student's degree committee.